 GitLab, for example, has been all-remote from the beginning, and its 1,300 employees work from different places.
 Although they have their challenges, like all companies, they seem to be doing fine.
-They have created a thriving culture, where transparency and openness are enabling an engaged and high-performing workforce.
+They have created a thriving culture where transparency and openness enable an engaged and high-performing workforce.

 1. Office-based / non-remote.
 This one is self-explanatory.